Pihu1998/Snake-Game/README.md

 # Snake-Game

-Built Snake_Game using Raw HTML, CSS, and JavaScript.
+Built Snake_Game using Raw HTML, CSS, and JavaScript without using any external libraries.

 The Game